WeblateOrg/weblate/docs/admin/access.rst

 Users with :guilabel:`Can manage ACL rules for a project` privilege (see :ref:`privileges`) can also manage users in projects with access control enabled on the project page.
+You can add or remove users to the project or make them owners.

 The user management is available in :guilabel:`Tools` menu of a project: